 With its quartz Grafic Mistero (ref.
 359.10S.101.20) chronograph, DOXA makes the first step into the uncharted territory of relatively inexpensive timepieces that come in a deliberately “un-Doxa” hi-tech exterior.

-Definitely Bauhaus in its design approach, the new DOXA Grafic Mistero tries to find a perfect balance between the outrageously high-tech Porsche Design Worldtimer P’6750 and the recently introduced Vogard Datezoner automatic chronograph that costs like a German family sedan.
+Definitely, Bauhaus in its design approach, the new DOXA Grafic Mistero tries to find a perfect balance between the outrageously high-tech Porsche Design Worldtimer P’6750 and the recently introduced Vogard Datezoner automatic chronograph that costs like a German luxury sedan.

 From the former, it borrows the clean lines and contempt to excessive embellishments.
 From the latter, it takes the car dashboard-style layout for its laconic dial.

 As you can see on the photos, both hour and minute chronograph totalizers as well as the small seconds sub-dial (located at 6, 9, and 3 o’clock respectively) are only partly visible through a pair of cut-outs in the upper and lower parts of the dial.

-Thanks to this kind of design, the layout looks not as busy as most chronographs do, while at the same time preserving the superb usability.
+Thanks to this kind of design, the layout looks not as busy as most chronographs do, while at the same time preserving superb usability.
 Judging by the looks of it, the hands (or rather ‘pointers’) on the sub-dials are stationary while the disks with infinitesimally small Arabic numerals are rotating around their axes.

-The only thing that bothers me a little is the way that the small DOXA logo is placed.
+The only thing that bothers me a little is the way that they decided to place the small DOXA logo.

 For some unknown reason, initially, the emblem was put between 4 and 5 o’clock, right below the date aperture, visually tilting the design of the dial off-balance, but was later moved back to a more familiar place at 12 o’clock.
 The only explanation that comes to mind is that they simply wanted to make the dial look cleaner and thus removed any visual distractions from the “dashboard”.